-The Stanford Graduate School of Business offers a wide variety of MS and MBA programs.
+The Stanford Graduate School of Business (GSB) offers an array of MS and MBA programs, including:

 - Master of Science in Management